How to Write a Critique

 As a critiquer, your job is to understand the writer's goals and help the writer achieve them.

 Every writer has a different voice and approach.
 It is sometimes tempting to change someone else's piece to make it more like something YOU would have written.
-Instead, help the writer produce the best possible version of what THAT WRITER is trying to write.
+Instead, help the writer produce the best possible version of what THEY are trying to write.
 Consider the piece on its own terms and help it fulfill its potential.

 How to Write a Critique: Before the Critique

-Before preparing a critique, we suggest reading the piece several times, taking notes on each reading.
+Before preparing a critique, I suggest reading the piece several times, taking notes on each reading.
 Each reading will give you different insights that can benefit the author.

 1. First, read the piece through from beginning to end, simulating the experience of an ordinary reader.
 Take notes on your first impressions before reading the piece again.
 This first step is important because your perspective will change during a second reading.
 Your interpretation of the piece's beginning will be colored by your knowledge of the end.